robcli/robcli/README.md

 Contains bash scripts for Unity and a guide to setting up conda environments.

 ### KEGG miner
-Contains a miner that will append KEGG pathway descriptors to prokka/RAST outputs.
+Contains a miner that will append KEGG pathway descriptors to prokka outputs.

 ### Coursework
 Contains a self-balancing binary tree in Java and a finite state machine in JS.